MicrosoftDocs/azure-docs/articles/databox/data-box-deploy-copy-data-from-vhds.md

 ms.service: databox
 ms.subservice: pod
 ms.topic: tutorial
-ms.date: 02/19/2019
+ms.date: 02/22/2019
 ms.author: alkohli
 #Customer intent: As an IT admin, I need to be able to copy data to Data Box to upload on-premises VM data from my server onto Azure.
 ---
-# Tutorial: Use Data Box to migrate data to managed disks in Azure
+# Tutorial: Use Data Box to migrate data to managed disks in Azure (preview)

 This tutorial describes how to use the Azure Data Box to migrate you on-premises VHDs to managed disks in Azure.
 The VHDs from on-premises VMs are copied to Data Box as page blobs and are uploaded into Azure as managed disks.
 These managed disks can then be attached to Azure VMs.